jsdclxvi/Reforestation/README.md

-## I was wondering why the frisbee was getting bigger, then it hit me.
+## What is the hardest part about sky diving?
+The ground.